Have a flipping great pancake day

-This year Shrove Tuesday is on 16 February, as ever six weeks before Easter.
-It has its origins in the Christian calendar where it marks the last day before the start of Lent on Ash Wednesday.
-Fasting and feasting has its place in many world religions and Christianity is no different.
+Shrove Tuesday has its origins in the Christian calendar where it marks the last day before the start of Lent on Ash Wednesday.
+Fasting and feasting have their place in many world religions and Christianity is no different.

 During Lent, Christians remember the time Jesus spent in the desert and they observe it in prayer and by eating simple food such as bread and vegetables, cutting out more luxurious items including eggs and milk.
 Shrove Tuesday is the last opportunity to use up these foods until Easter, hence the need for a big fatty fry-up.

 In some countries, this is taken even further and people enjoy a carnival as a final celebration before the austerity of Lent.
 Did you know that the festival of Mardi Gras (meaning ‘fat Tuesday’ in French) originates from this celebration?

 Time to flip

 More often called Pancake Day by enthusiastic children of all ages, traditional English pancakes are made with a batter consisting of flour, eggs and milk.
 They’re cooked in a hot frying pan in a thin layer and flipped over to cook the other side.

 Successful flipping is a source of much pride in those who’ve perfected the technique, or results in disaster and a messy kitchen for those who haven’t quite got the hang of it!
 Using a few simple ingredients and some basic kitchen equipment, it’s a fun way to pass an hour or two in our stay-at-home times.

 Top tips for success include: a hot (but not too hot) pan with an even base, space to flip, and making sure none is stuck to the pan before your flipping attempt – and accept that the first one never works!